 - 1. Open the content file. - 2.
-Hover over the expanding text icon until the cursor becomes an arrow, then right-click it. - 3.
+Hover over the expanding text icon the cursor becomes an arrow, then right-click it. - 3.
 From the drop-down menu, select Delete.
-The expanding text is removed from the topic.
+The expanding text is removed from the topic. - 4.
+Click 🖬 to save your work.